Street Scene (festival): 2009

 The Black Eyed Peas, M.I.A, Public Enemy, Thievery Corporation, Modest Mouse, The Dead Weather, Silversun Pickups, Cake, Conor Oberst and the Mystic Valley Band, of Montreal, Band of Horses, The Faint, Bassnectar, Girl Talk, Busta Rhymes, Sharon Jones & The Dap-Kings, Chromeo, Cage the Elephant, Donald Glaude, Ted Leo and the Pharmacists, Mastodon, Ozomatli, Devendra Banhart, Shooter Jennings, Calexico, Nortec Collective, Delta Spirit, West Indian Girl, The Knux, No Age, Ra Ra Riot, Dungen, Deerhunter, Gram Rabbit, Matt & Kim, Los Campesinos!, Trombone Shorty, Louisiana Riots, Blue Scholars, Black Joe Lewis & the Honeybears, Wavves, Crocodiles, Holy Fuck, Anya Marina, Zee Avi, Extra Golden, Carney, and Dirty Sweet.

 2010

-2009 was also a year that marked an incredible drop in attendance and put the organizers in great debt.
-This was due in part to the cancelling of the Beastie Boys as the premiere headliner as well as overall poor economic conditions.
-Because of the cancellation, they sold about half of what they had intended to (even after lowering the ticket prices to half of what they were originally).
+2009 was also a year that marked an incredible drop in attendance.
+This was due to the massive increase in expenses caused by real estate development in downtown san diego, coupled with exorbitant talent fees required for touring, now that record sales no longer provided decent revenue.
 In May 2010 an announcement was released indicating that there would be no 2010 festival.